psaulay/My_Easy_Transfer/README.md

  µ-MVC, a micro framework for learning purposes
  ===============================================

-µ-MVC is a microframework for learning MVC design pattern and object-oriented programming. µ-MVC is a microframework for learning MVC design pattern and object-oriented programming.
+µ-MVC is a microframework for learning MVC design pattern and object-oriented programming.
 This was built for my job at Access Code School, for my students.

 Current version : 1.1.1